 On average, there are 450 million people living in the Mediterranean, and it is estimated that by 2025 this number will have risen to 520 million, of which 150 million will be concentrated along or close to the coastline.
-Moreover, the Mediterranean is a popular tourist destination attracting approximately one million visitors annually.
+Moreover, the Mediterranean is a popular tourist destination attracting approximately 200 million visitors annually.
 In addition to this vast influx of visitors however, the Mediterranean and its coasts are hosts to unique ecosystems, plants and animals, and pollution is one of the major threats they face today.

 While the environmental problems facing the Mediterranean Sea and its coasts have been apparent for many decades, it was only recently that the chronic reticence of governments and industrialists to admit to the problems and indicate their causes (dictated by their fear of slowing economic growth and social development) gradually vanished.
 The growing number of NGOs, the increasingly powerful media and finally the diffusion of the internet have made it practically impossible to continue to hide the reality of the Mediterranean being sacrificed for competitive development.
 With 150 million people concentrated in only 46,000 km of coastline, 110 million of them living in urban centres, roughly 200 million tourists per year, more than 200 petrochemical and energy installations, chemical industries and chlorine plants and more than 80 major rivers carrying heavy loads of pollutants from inland, the Mediterranean basin is now in an advanced state of deterioration.